manas6651/manas6651/README.md

 I mainly code using Python, Django, DRF, FAstAPI,
 My toolbox includes   VSCode, Git

-And before you have chance to ask, I use Arch Linux, I love Rust, I use Vim, I am vegan.
+And before you have chance to ask, I use Arch Linux.

 </details>